Key Lab matrix in Histopathology lab

 Another very important metric to us is accuracy.
-Because, when we receive a specimen for testing at the lab, the first thing we want to make sure is that the specimen is collected in the right percentage (amount) and the request form is correctly filled.
-Also, the specimen and the request form is correctly labelled and mapped, and the patient identification is correct.
-Each of these steps contributes to accuracy which is essential in its own way.
+Because, when we receive a specimen for a laboratory test, the first thing we want to make sure of is that the specimen collection is done in the right percentage (amount) and the request form is correctly filled.
+Also, the specimen and the request form are correct, labeled, and mapped, and the patient identification is correct.
+Each of these steps contributes to lab accuracy and precision which is essential in its own way.

-We also track pre-analytical and analytical errors which include wrong labelling, or slightly printed wrong labels, incorrect mapping, etc.
+We also track pre analytical errors in histopathology as well as analytical errors as standard laboratory practices.
+This will include a wrong label, slightly printed wrong labels, incorrect mapping, etc.

-There are of course financial aspects as well but as a practising pathologist, this is what I would monitor.
+There are of course Financial aspects as well but as a practicing pathologist, this is what I would monitor.

 Those managing the finance will also track how we use the immunohistochemical stains.
-Because if the pathologist is ordering more stains then the overall cost gets affected and this cost gets passed on to patients.
-Even the financial guy should be able to see if a pathologist is ordering more stains than the normal required.
-But that is not usually tracked by the individual pathologist rather someone who is in charge of financial management.
+Because if the pathologist orders more lab stains, then the overall cost gets affected and this cost gets passed on to patients.
+Even the finance guy should be able to see if a pathologist orders more stains than the normal required.
+But this is not usually tracked by the individual pathologist but by someone who is in charge of financial management.

-How to reduce the TAT for the histopathology lab?
+How to reduce the lab TAT for the Histopathology testing Lab?

-First, we must define where the TAT starts – when the specimen is taken or when it reaches the laboratory, usually in most cases we measure when the specimen reaches the laboratory.
+First, we must define where the TAT starts – when the specimen collection is done or when it reaches the laboratory.
+Usually, in most cases, we measure when the specimen reaches the histopath lab.

 Usually, specimen processing is done in batches.
-If a laboratory processes the blocks once a day and if the hospital sends the sample early in the morning and the sample processing is done in the afternoon and the slide will be ready by 11:00 the next morning.
+If a laboratory process the blocks once a day and the hospital sends the sample early in the morning, the sample processing is done in the afternoon.
+In this case, the slide will be ready by 11:00 the next morning.

-The request form must be written in better handwriting.
-Unlike clinical chemistry, which does not require you to look at request forms before reporting, histopath requires clinicopathological correlation.
+The request form must be written in better writing.
+Unlike clinical chemistry, which does not require you to look at request forms before reporting, histopath lab requires clinicopathological correlation.
 You have to see what’s stated in the request form and see what is on the slide and put it together.